Angophora costata: Ecology

 The tree is parasitised by the long-flowered mistletoe (Dendrophthoe vitellina).

 The flowers are eaten by the grey-headed flying fox (Pteropus poliocephalus) and little red flying fox (P. scapulatus), while the seed is eaten by the crimson rosella (Platycercus elegans).

 Although the bark of A. costata is smooth, many invertebrates are found there.
 Several spiders in the family Salticidae, including Servaea vestita, and pseudoscorpions live under loose bark.
 The flattened bug Stenocotis depressa evades detection by camouflage, and cockroaches and huntsman spiders live under the loose bark at the base of the trunk.

 Angophora costata is also susceptible to the fungal pathogens Quambalaria pitotheka, Aulographina eucalypti and Cryptococcus neoformans.

 Uses

 Use in horticulture

 Smooth-barked apple grows well in a variety of situations and can be easily grown from seed in a loose, well-drained seed-raising mixture.
-Some specimens have straight trunk but others have a more branching habit with twisted trunks.
+Some specimens have a straight trunk while others have a more branching habit with twisted trunks.
 The tree sometimes sheds branches and should not be planted close to buildings.

 Timber

 The heartwood is hard though not durable.
-Pale pink-brown in colour, it has a density of 755-1045 kg/m3 and a coarse texture.
-It is not suitable for use on the ground, though has been used for fencing and rough flooring.
+Pale pink-brown in colour, it has a density of 755–1045 kg/m3 and a coarse texture.
+It is not suitable for use on the ground, though it has been used for fencing and rough flooring.
 The pale sapwood has a width of up to 5 cm (2 in) and is susceptible to attack by borers of the genus Lyctus.